Barbapapazes/slidev-theme-aneo/README.md

 ## Install

-Add the following frontmatter to your `slides.md`.
+Add the following front-matter to your `slides.md`.
 Start Slidev then it will prompt you to install the theme automatically.

 <pre><code>---
 theme: <b>aneo</b>